Nevzlin "very pleased" with Hague court ruling on Yukos

-TEL AVIV Leonid Nevzlin, the biggest ultimate beneficial owner of defunct oil giant Yukos, expressed satisfaction with the Hague's arbitration court ruling that Russia must pay a group of shareholders around $50 billion for expropriating its assets.
+TEL AVIV, July 28 Leonid Nevzlin, the biggest ultimate beneficial owner of defunct oil giant Yukos, expressed satisfaction with the Hague's arbitration court ruling that Russia must pay a group of shareholders around $50 billion for expropriating its assets.

 "I am very pleased the international tribunal in the Hague decided that Russia violated international laws and illegally expropriated Yukos," the Russian-born Nevzlin said in an emailed statement on Monday.